4 Mistakes That Ruin Cranberry Sauce (and How to Fix Them)

 The turkey is resting and you've almost pulled off Thanksgiving dinner, only to realize you forgot to make—you guessed it—the cranberry sauce.
 You've got 15 minutes.
 Do you whip out a saucepan and start cooking?
 You could, but how many steaming pots of hot cranberry sauce have you seen lately?
 Not many.
 Cranberry sauce is at its best when it has cooled, which, unless you live in the Arctic, takes about two hours.
 Instead, you can make cranberry sauce ahead of time and save yourself the last-minute panic.
 Cranberry sauce can hold in the fridge for over a week, so you can fix it and forget it (hopefully until dinnertime).
 But, back to our original scenario, what should you do?
 You can make a cranberry relish instead.
 Think of it as a raw cranberry sauce—no cooking required.
 A food processor can make quick work of all the chopping.
 Let the cranberries macerate with a touch of sugar and voilà!
 You've got yourself cranberry sauce (ish).

-Mistake to Avoid #4: Your Cranberry Sauce Is Just Blah
+Mistake to Avoid #4: Your Cranberry Sauce Is Too Bitter

-Cranberries are tart and vibrant by nature, so it would be a stretch to ever call cranberry sauce boring, but let's face it: we all fall into a rut sometimes.
-Like the rest of your Thanksgiving side dishes, your cranberry sauce can (and will!) deliver excitement if you know how to jazz it up.
-A stripped-down cranberry sauce has only three ingredients: cranberries, water and sugar.
-Obviously, we can't lose the cranberries, but you can swap out the water for orange juice, apple cider or red wine.
+Cranberries are bitter, tart and vibrant by nature, so cranberry sauce is sweetened to help balance their tartness.
+A basic cranberry sauce has only three ingredients: cranberries, water and sugar.
+Obviously, we can't lose the cranberries, but you can swap out the water for orange juice, apple cider or grape juice.
 The sugar, while necessary, doesn't need to be granulated sugar.
 Maple syrup, brown sugar and even honey can make your cranberry sauce more dynamic.
 And don't forget the spices!
 Cinnamon sticks, whole cloves, citrus zest and star anise all work well with cranberries and can be added while the sauce cooks to infuse your sauce with flavor.
-And one last overlooked remedy for one-dimensional cranberry sauce: A pinch of salt.
+And one last overlooked remedy for cranberry sauce: a pinch of salt.
 While you won't taste it, salt helps equalize the sweet-tart flavor of your cranberry sauce while making it a better pairing for the rest of your savory sides and, of course, the turkey.

 Learn about more Thanksgiving mistakes you can fix.